Avalon to Palm Beach

 The northern end of Palm Beach is Home and Away territory and if you’re a fan and here on a weekday, you might see some of the show being filmed.

-The walk up to Barrenjoey Headland is highly recommended as an add-on to this one or one for another day.
+The walk up to Barrenjoey Headland is highly recommended either as an add-on to this walk or as a separate outing.

 Previous